 This article considers only one of those measures, Capital Debt Repayment Capacity (CDRC), as a means to assess the financial health of a farm business.

-Capital Debt Repayment Capacity is calculated using select financial information found on the cash flow statement and the accrual income statement.
+Capital Debt Repayment Capacity is calculated using select knight finance information found on the cash flow statement and the accrual income statement.
 The term CDRC refers to the borrowers’ ability to repay term debt in a timely manner.

 Typically, CDRC is not considered a measurement of a farm or business’ performance since CDRC includes non-farm/off-farm sources of income in calculating the repayment ability.